Eyad-Elghonemy/StudyNotes/README.md

 python system/gui_app.py
 ```

-From the GUI you can: pick or create a lecture (with its subject), start/pause/stop recording, run transcription and summarization, convert selected parts to notes only, track the status of each audio chunk, and view notes with rendered equations directly.
+From the GUI you can: pick or create a lecture (with its subject), start/pause/stop recording, run transcription and summarization, convert selected parts to notes only, track the status of each audio chunk, export notes to PDF, and view notes with rendered equations directly.

 ### Command-line recording (no GUI)